AlexandruBurlacu/oop-labs/ruby-design-patterns/lab2/README.md

-# Design Patterns - Structural and Behavioural Patterns
+# Design Patterns - Behavioural Patterns

-Description to be added.
-Implementation too.

-### The Plan

-Make a Bridge, where every Refined Abstraction is a Facade.
-Add one more Pattern after that, thinking about Visitor or Mediator, but that's not yet decided.
+Will implement an Iterpreter with Visitor and Observer.

+Using Interpreter Pattern I will define a DSL for